nhsconnect/prm-practice-migration/guide/01-kick-off.md

 * Pre-book rooms for training, testing and any other migration activity

-* Put breather slots in the rotas for the first couple of days post go-live if your clinicians are not familiar with the new supplier system (target).
+* Put breather slots in the rotas for the first couple of days post go-live if your clinicians are not familiar with the new supplier solution (target).